WebQAmGaze: A Multilingual Webcam Eye-Tracking-While-Reading Dataset: Introduction

 However, these machine learning approaches rely on large text datasets and are thus often limited by the size and availability of existing eye-tracking datasets, which require expensive equipment and participants to be present in a lab to be collected.
-Dataset availability is also sparse, with most reading stimuli being in English.
-It is also common for datasets to provide a specific reading task since different gaze patterns are produced depending on the task participants are primed on, e.g. linguistic annotation or information-seeking \citep{hollenstein2020zuco,malmaud-informationseeking}.
-This means that features from specific datasets might be hard to transfer to a different domain or task.
+Dataset availability is also sparse, with most reading stimuli still being collected in English.
+It is also common for datasets to provide a specific reading task since different gaze patterns are elicited depending on the task participants are primed on, e.g., reading during linguistic annotation or information-seeking reading \citep{hollenstein-etal-2020-zuco,malmaud-etal-2020-bridging}.
+Therefore, it is difficult to transfer eye movement measures from specific datasets to other domains or tasks.
 Moreover, it opens the question of whether eye movement data from normal reading or task-specific reading is more beneficial for NLP models.

-In light of these challenges, in this work, we present \textsc{WebQAmGaze}, a multilingual webcam eye-tracking-while-reading dataset tailored to be used not only for reading research and comparisons between high and low-quality gaze recordings but also in machine learning-based NLP applications.
-To enable a large-scale experiment setup, the data is collected through the crowd-sourcing platform \textit{Amazon Mechanical Turk} paired with open-source libraries such as \textit{jsPsych} \citep{de_leeuw_jspsych_2015} and \textit{WebGazer} \citep{papoutsaki_webgazer_2016}.
-To ensure the adequacy of the text stimuli for their use for downstream NLP applications, we select texts in multiple languages (English, Spanish, and German) from an open-source question answering dataset.
+In light of these challenges, in this work, we present \textsc{WebQAmGaze}, a multilingual webcam eye-tracking-while-reading dataset tailored to be used not only for reading research and comparisons between low-quality and high-quality gaze recordings but also in machine learning-based NLP applications.
+To enable a large-scale experiment setup, the data is collected through the crowd-sourcing platforms \textit{Amazon Mechanical Turk} and \textit{Cognition}, paired with the open-source libraries \textit{jsPsych} \citep{de_leeuw_jspsych_2015} and \textit{WebGazer} \citep{papoutsaki_webgazer_2016}.
+To ensure the adequacy of the text stimuli for their use for downstream NLP applications, we select texts in multiple languages (English, Spanish, German, and Turkish) from an open-source question-answering dataset.
 The \textsc{WebQAmGaze} data used and related experiment and analysis code are available online.\footnote{\url{https://github.com/tfnribeiro/WebQAmGaze}}